 Much hyped is the machine’s OLED touch strip known popularly as the ‘Touch Bar’, and its Touch ID sensor.
-As a contrast to the usual function/hardware control keys on the keyboard, the all-new Touch Bar will offer contextual options in an intuitive reaction to what you are doing.
+In contrast to the usual function/hardware control keys on the keyboard, the all-new Touch Bar will offer contextual options in an intuitive reaction to what you are doing.

 Further, Apple has released an API to developers, to let them support the Touch Bar in their own apps.